Benkol003/HyperloopUI/README.md

 As part of the the UoM Hyperloop society, this GUI is being developed to remotely monitor & control the hyperloop pod.

 ## Library Dependencies
-You need Qt6 Core & Widgets installed.
+You need Qt6 Core & Widgets installed; you can download qt [here](https://www.qt.io/download).

 (Place in ./lib/ folder)
 Required to install dependencies: